IU5HKU/MiniWXStation/README.md

 # Adding a phototransistor

-A cheap way to expand the capability of our poor-man weather station is adding a phototransistor, and for who have tha possibility, to characterize it to obtain a more or less precise value of the lux.
+A cheap way to expand the capability of our poor-man weather station is adding a phototransistor, and for who have the possibility, to characterize it to obtain a more or less precise value of the lux.
 I've remembered that wandering around my lab there is an old FPT100, so i decided to connect this analog device to the ESP8266 10bit ADC (Pin A0).
 This is the simple scheme:

 ![phototransistor_Image](https://github.com/IU5HKU/MiniWXStation/blob/master/Images/phototransistor.png)